aws-samples/kinesis-poster-worker/README.md

 kinesis-poster-worker
 =====================

-Kinesis Poster and Worker example (aka 'The Egg Finder') using Python
+A simple Python-based Kinesis Poster and Worker example (aka _The Egg Finder_)

 _Poster_ is a multi-threaded client that creates ```--poster_count``` poster threads to: